Hanmb17/C1_MS2_LIGHTSOUT/README.md

 ![screenshot](docs/features/sub_menu.png)

 #### Level play winning modal
-This is the starting modal that reappears congratulating the user for passing the level and letting them know how many moves and how much time the took to complete the level.
+This is the starting modal that reappears congratulating the user for passing the level, letting them know how many moves and how much time they took to complete the level.

 ![screenshot](docs/features/wining_modal.png)